AG Coakley Announces Partnership with Cambridge Police Department, North American Family Institute for Youth-Police Initiative

 YPI was developed by NAFI’s Youth Link division to facilitate more effective and constructive communication between police and youth, and ultimately reduce youth crime and violence.
 Over the past seven years, Youth Link conducted research and field tests across the nation as a prerequisite of implementing YPI training.
 The YPI training program has been customized to fit the specific needs of North Cambridge.
 The program consists of an initial ten hours of preparatory training for selected Cambridge area teen girls, which incorporates group and community-building work before the youth participants interact with the police participants.
 The training with the youth and police participants includes facilitated discussions, highly structured team building exercises, problem-solving activities, and reality-based scenario training geared towards breaking down barriers, stereotypes and biases.
 The primary goal of this training model is to establish stronger bonds and increase understanding between youth and police while enhancing trust in the law.

-The Project YES Partnerships are part of Attorney General Coakley’s continuing efforts to promote community safety through targeted prevention-based programming.
+The are part of Attorney General Coakley’s continuing efforts to promote community safety through targeted prevention-based programming.
 The YPI pilot program will focus on adolescent girls in several North Cambridge Housing Developments.
 The six-session program will be held at the Jefferson Park Housing Development during the first three weeks of October and will conclude with a celebration dinner and a plan for longer term collaboration.

 The YPI program is being supported by the Attorney General’s Office, with additional support provided by the Cambridge Housing Authority, Cambridge Health Alliance, and the Cambridge Department of Human Service Programs.